-- Preliminary results have demonstrated a strong relationship between historic workings, MMI geochemical anomalies and chargeable anomalies in the IP survey; - Preliminary results of the IP survey have confirmed a strong relationship between known mineralisation and conductors (i.e. low resistivity anomalies); - Mapping has indicated that mineralisation commonly occurs on the contact between graphitic shales and calc-silicates; - In addition to the major N-S trending zone of mineralisation associated with Native Companion (as defined by the MMI survey), the IP survey has also defined a number of anomalies to the west, associated with the Gullivers Gossan and Good Luck workings.
-These targets are also chargeable and conductive; and - A short preliminary line was completed on 7,738,200mN and has reported a more subdued IP response than the northern lines (i.e.7,742,200mN and 7,741,800mN)
+- The existence of a strong relationship between historic workings, MMI geochemical anomalies and chargeable anomalies in the IP survey; - Results of the IP survey have confirmed a strong relationship between known mineralisation and conductors (i.e. low resistivity anomalies); - Mapping has indicated that mineralisation commonly occurs on the contact between graphitic shales and calc-silicates; - In addition to the major N-S trending zone of mineralisation associated with Native Companion (as defined by the MMI survey), the IP survey has also defined a number of other anomalies to the west, associated with the Gullivers Gossan and Good Luck workings.
+These targets are also chargeable and conductive.

-The IP survey results are lining up with surface workings and geochemical anomalies on the first three consecutive lines and a full report will be released on completion of the survey.
-Moving forward these IP targets will be used, in conjunction with geological and geochemical datasets, to develop a drilling program, currently scheduled to commence in July.
+The IP survey results (as highlighted in Annexure B) have generally aligned with surface workings and geochemical anomalies across the survey lines but a number of "blind" IP anomalies have also been recognised at depth that require follow up.
+These IP targets have been used, in conjunction with geological and geochemical datasets, to develop the drilling program targets.